daniel-a-melo/pristine-angular/README.md

 ### Building for production

-- Run `yarn build:vendor:aot` for building vendor bundle without angular JIT compiler
+- Run `yarn build:vendor:prod` for building vendor bundle without angular JIT compiler
 - Run `yarn build` for building for production (uglyfied + angular AOT compilation)

 ### Main improvements to be done

+- Split vendor build in two : dev and prod. prod add uglyfying and removes angular compiler
-- Retry to include Zone.JS into vendor dll bundle
+- Add support to vendor CSS extraction
 - Add support to SASS
 - Check if file `vendor-aot.bom.ts` can be replaced by if statement/require call.
-Check `src/zone.ts`
-- Try to setup css-loader/style-load on webpack.vendor.js
 - Review hash on filenames: Incluide hash on dlls and make sure they are stable upon builds.
 See link #1
 - Add an error screen on development mode
-- Experiment with Webpack 2's tree shaking feature to decrease vendor bundle size. (it may be necessary to not use DLL bundles though).
-See link #6
 - Setup code coverage report.
 See links #3 and #4
 - Replace karma with Jest for running tests.
 See link #2
+- Experiment with Webpack 2's tree shaking feature to decrease vendor bundle size. (it may be necessary to not use DLL bundles though).
+See link #6

 ### Adding Ionic support